-SilverFast remembers many settings that you may have made in previous scanning processes, even across a restart of the software.
-To ensure that no interfering parameters are selected, it is recommended to reset these settings before using the Resolution Target.
-Therefore, please click on the shown button, that you will find in the vertical button bar of the large preview window.
-Click "Yes" in the dialog window that pops up.
+SilverFast remembers many settings that you have made in previous scanning processes, even across a restart of the software.
+To ensure that no interfering parameters are selected, it is recommended to reset these settings before using the 10x11cm Resolution Target.
+Therefore, please open the Service Dialog from the Welcome Screen.
+Click on the "Software reset" button and start SilverFast 8.

-Whatever application you want to scan the Resolution Target for, please do always choose the option "48 Bit HDR Color" in the "Frame" tab of the main dialog.
+Whatever application you want to scan the Resolution Target for, please do always choose the option "48 Bit HDR RAW".